-Gingivitis is a mild stage of gum disease, and very few people realize that they have it because it causes no pain.
-Even so, gingivitis can show signs such as red, swollen gums, bleeding gums, bad breath, and mild gum recession.
+Gingivitis is the start of gum disease, and very few people realize that they have it because it causes no pain.
+Even so, the beginning stage can show signs such as red, swollen gums, bleeding gums, bad breath, and mild gum recession.

 Gingivitis is not a serious condition, but it can lead to periodontitis, which is a more severe form of gum disease.
 Periodontitis damages the gums and bones, which support the teeth.
 Eventually, this leads to tooth loss.
 The bad effects of periodontitis on oral health include:

 - Persistent bad breath.
 If you still have bad breath despite good oral hygiene, gum disease may be the cause.

 - Pockets forming between the teeth and gum are filled with debris.

 - The development of spaces between teeth.

 Untreated gingivitis can have bad effects on how you eat, speak, or smile.
 So, you should treat it early before it progresses to periodontitis.
 Learn more about the differences between gingivitis vs periodontitis.